Inventory Management System (IMS)

 The Problem

-Modern research facilities rely on complex infrastructures where downtime can be costly and disruptive.
-Traditional inventory tracking methods such as spreadsheets and static documents struggle to scale with growing operational complexity.
-As facilities expand, the need for a centralised, dynamic, and scalable inventory solution becomes critical to ensure efficiency and reduce downtime.
+Scientific and industrial facilities use complex systems such as vacuum chambers, detectors, lasers, and specialised equipment, where downtime is costly and disruptive.
+Traditional inventory tracking methods like spreadsheets and static documents cannot keep pace with growing operational complexity.
+As facilities expand, a centralised, dynamic, and intelligent inventory solution becomes essential to maintain efficiency and minimise downtime.

 Our Solution

-IMS offers a centralised web-based platform for managing inventory across complex infrastructures.
-It can categorise different parts, create individual records for physical entities and move these records between systems, tracking their usage condition.
-IMS also keeps track of spares, so you will always know when the best time to order new parts is.
-IMS enhances availability, supports forecasting, reduces operational costs, and minimises downtime.
-The system is continuously evolving, with new features and improvements being released based on user feedback and operational needs.
+IMS provides a web-based system to store, track, move, and itemise your inventory.
+Categorise different parts, create individual records for physical entities.
+Move them between systems, tracking their usage status.
+IMS keeps track of spares, so you will always know when the best time to order new parts is.

 Below is an example use case of IMS for a Scientific Research Facility: